Follow Us:

 1. Electric

-Like a kettle, electric hot water systems heat the water with an element inside the storage tank.
-These tanks come in various sizes and are amongst the most affordable options on the market, but it has to be said that they are not the most energy-efficient hot water system out there.
+Electric hot water systems heat the water like a kettle with an element inside the storage tank.
+These tanks come in various sizes and are amongst the most affordable options on the market, but they are not the most energy-efficient hot water systems.

 Another electric option is the continuous flow or instantaneous hot water system, which only heats the water when you turn on your hot taps.
 These systems don’t have a large water flow output and may require 3-phase power to be connected.